B0BSmiths/B0BSmiths.github.io/README.md

-# CPSeed2Keys
+# B0BSmiths Counterparty Tools
-Scripts to derive keys from Counterparty compatible seed
+Tools that can be useful when working with Counterparty